Starting vs Buying a Dental Practice

 - There is no previous client perception in place.

-- The surgery can be designed precisely to requirements.
+- The surgery can be designed precisely to your requirements.

 - A hand-picked team can be put in place.